 - If your case is not won, you will not be liable for any solicitor’s fees at all.

 In fact, the only time you will pay solicitor’s fees is when the case is won, and you receive compensation.
 If that does happen, your solicitor will deduct a percentage of compensation to cover their time.
 This is called a success fee and it is listed in the CFA.
 To help prevent overcharging, success fees are capped by law.

-Hopefully, you now understand your rights relating to health and safety negligence cases.
+Hopefully, you now understand your rights relating to health and safety claims against employers.
 If you are thinking that you would now like to begin a claim, we are ready to help.
 To get in touch with Accident Claims UK, you can:

 - Call a fully trained advisor on 0800 073 8801 for free claims advice.

 - Send us an email outlining how you were injured to firstname.lastname@example.org.

 - Ask for free claims advice in our live chat.